greenelab/deep-review/manuscript.md

 - collaborative
 - manubot
 lang: en-US
-title: Opportunities and obstacles for deep learning in biology and medicine ...
+title: 'Opportunities and obstacles for deep learning in biology and medicine: 2019 update'
+...